kosmonautdnb/WatcomGL/README.md

   GLIMPL.CPP
 ####

-Main performance limiting factor by far seems to be memory bandwidth with cache, but you need a fast machine.
+Main performance limiting factor by far seems to be memory bandwidth with cache.
+You need a fast machine.

 You can use this library as a general **C** software rasterizer, it is not limited to DOS.